mesolitica/malaya/docs/Contribution.rst

 Rules
 -----

-Malaya has some standard code like PEP8 if want to add, we use Black Mamba to prettify our code.
+1. Malaya has some standard code like PEP8 if want to add, we use Black Mamba to prettify our code.

 You can install it from here, https://github.com/mohtar/blackmamba.

+2. 100% Tensorflow, no Keras.

+3. 3.3 > Python < 3.7

 New code
 --------